weiks/poq-docs/README.md

 ⭐⭐ Please star this repo ⭐⭐

+> **Warning**: This version of our API is insecure and deprecated.
+If you are
+> creating a new game, use subsequent versions instead.
+If you already have
+> integrated your game with v1, it is strongly advised that you migrate.

 > **Note** Learn more about Quarters on our [main website](https://www.poq.gg/)

 - Use the [POQ OAuth API](docs/oauth-api.md) to start integrating the Quarters